Information for Language Site Based Coordinators (SBCs)

 Oral IB IA - Year 2 Students:

-- does not navigate away from the shared screen
+- The student does not navigate away from the shared screen.

 Guidance for the placement of students in language courses

-Schools are responsible for selecting the appropriate language course for their students.
-The IB underlines the importance of selecting a course which provides appropriate challenge:
+Schools are responsible for selecting the appropriate language course for their students, ensuring that each student is placed in a course that provides the right level of challenge.
+The IB emphasises the importance of accurate course placement to maintain fairness and academic integrity.

-If the Pamoja teacher feels that a particular student may not be in the appropriate language course, the SBC will be notified.
+If a Pamoja teacher identifies a student who may be incorrectly placed, the SBC will be notified for further review.

 Synchronous Conversation Sessions